-- A. Identify physical characteristics of places, noting physical properties: landforms (swamps, hills and mountains); climate; vegetation; animals; bodies of water (creeks, rivers, ponds, lakes); and human-made forms (highways, streets, buildings and bridges) - B. Identify basic processes (e.g. flood, tornado) that affect the physical characteristics of places and regions
+- A. Identify physical characteristics of places, noting physical properties (landforms such as swamps, hills and mountains), weather, climate, vegetation, animals, bodies of water such as creeks, rivers, ponds, lakes and human-made forms such as highways, streets, building and bridges - B. Identify basic processes (e.g. flood, tornado) that affect the physical characteristics of places and regions

-- Create a model using physical characteristics such as mountains, rivers, lakes, etc. - Describe the interactions between people, animals and physical features of their environment. - Discuss the earth-sun relationship and how it effects seasons, length of daylight, weather and climate. - Investigate the causes of extreme physical events and describe the effects of such events on the environment.
+- Recognize natural and human-made physical characteristics. - Describe the interactions between people, animals and physical features of their environment. - Name and describe the characteristics of the four seasons. - Discuss how extreme physical events effect the environment.

-- Celebrate Earth Day and discuss the environment. - Discuss the seasons as they change during the school year. - Observe and track weather changes. - Read literature about the effects of tornadoes, hurricanes, tsunamis, earthquakes on the environment.
+- Read books about the rainforests of the world and discuss the rainforest. - Provide field trips to outdoor destinations to identify and discuss various features of environments and nature. - Illustrate different characteristics of seasons. - Read literature about the effects of tornadoes, hurricanes, tsunamis, earthquakes on the environment.